Data Hacks: The Aggregation of Marginal Data Prep GainsReading time: 3 minutes

 Chances are you may deal with multiple sources when gathering data.
 You may also need to manually initiate the data pull.
 Finally, it’s possible that you need to do this from multiple sources.
 Some small changes you can make here are scheduling the data pulls and establishing a single process that kicks off multiple data pulls.
 If you can make either one of those two changes, gathering the data that begins your work becomes a faster and more consistent process.

 How do you know what needs to happen to your data?
 Maybe you remember all the little hiccups in your source data that need addressing each time, such as recoding variables, imputing missing fields, or even removing columns with duplicate information.
 Ideally, you have documentation of what needs to happen.
 These days there are countless ways that you can create processes that will automate these steps.
 Automating the steps involved in cleaning your data not only saves you time but also reduces the risk for error.
+This is one of the biggest time-saving data hacks.

 Compiling a Report